SuperTux/supertux/INSTALL.md

 to test other setups and it is likely that you hit small problems.
 Reports and binary compiled packages are of course always welcome.
 Send them to supertux-devel@lists.lethargik.org

+Note about glbinding: To use glbinding instead of GLEW, open CMakeLists.txt and change this line from OPTION(GLBINDING_ENABLED "Use glbinding instead of GLEW" OFF) to
+OPTION(GLBINDING_ENABLED "Use glbinding instead of GLEW" ON)

 Installing under Linux/UNIX using CMake